CoderMisha/ArtificialIdiot/docs/final.md

 - Original: PPO
 - Now: DQN
 - Reason: PPO trains slowlier than DQN and for unknown reasons, it often raises exceptions.
 To increase efficiency and make the training process more stable, we switch from PPO to DQN.

+#### Map Design Changes

+- Original: Block and redstone will only appear once
+- Now: Increase the density of blocks and redstones; blocks will apper four times and redstone will appear twice
+- Reason: In the original design, the agent often miss hit.
+However, after observing and serching, we find out that it is might mainly because of an insophisticating agent or model.
+The delay and other program factors will cause the agent cannot make a very precise hit as human beings.
+Therefore, for the hitting feature, we increase the density of targets for the agent to hit.

 ## Evaluation